Climate of Mars: Weather

-Mars's temperature and circulation vary every Martian year (as expected for any planet with an atmosphere and axial tilt).
+Mars's temperature and circulation vary over the course of every Martian year (as expected for any planet with an atmosphere and axial tilt).
 Mars lacks oceans, a source of much interannual variation on Earth.
 Mars Orbiter Camera data beginning in March 1999 and covering 2.5 Martian years show that Martian weather tends to be more repeatable and hence more predictable than that of Earth.
 If an event occurs at a particular time of year in one year, the available data (sparse as it is) indicates that it is fairly likely to repeat the next year at nearly the same location, give or take a week.

 On September 29, 2008, the Phoenix lander detected snow falling from clouds 4.5 km above its landing site near Heimdal Crater.
 The precipitation vaporised before reaching the ground, a phenomenon called virga.